Minipada/ros2_pre-commit/README.md

-# ROS2 Pre-commit
+# ROS 2 Pre-commit

-Here are some out of the box [pre-commit](https://pre-commit.com/) hooks focused on ROS2 workspaces.
+Here are some out of the box [pre-commit](https://pre-commit.com/) hooks focused on ROS 2 workspaces.

 Example: